MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-environments.md

 In some cases, the Azure AD organization (also known as the Azure AD tenant) of a [!INCLUDE[prod_short](../developer/includes/prod_short.md)] customer changes after they acquire a [!INCLUDE[prod_short](../developer/includes/prod_short.md)] environment.
 This situation can occur for various reasons, for example:

-- Business entities merge
+- Business entities merge.
-- An acquisition takes place
+- An acquisition takes place.
 - The customer decides to use one Azure AD tenant in a specific region and stop using Azure AD tenants they created in other regions.
 - The environment was mistakenly created by the reselling partner for the wrong Azure AD tenant.